 GFSSD is now the geometric factor and represents a measure of the efficiency of the system (count rate/flux), and is constant with look direction, energy and species.
 This is the standard approximate conversion of count rate to intensity assuming the channel efficiency is part of the geometry factor.
-The shape of the energy spectrum also affects the response.
+The shape of the energy spectrum also affects the response, here we assume a monotonic energy spectra within the energy width of the channel.